microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 Then, click on **Log Analytics**.
 This takes you to a query editor but it is not T-SQL.
 This view allows you to query logs using Kusto query language or KQL, which is meant to be easy to use and understand by SQL professionals.
 For the KQL documentation, [refer here](https://docs.microsoft.com/en-us/azure/kusto/query/).

-The default query is querying the category `SQLSecurityAuditEvents`, so while you might use this now to view security related incidents, it can also be used for querying other Azure logs in [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/log-query-overview).
+The default query is querying the category `SQLSecurityAuditEvents`, so while you might use this category now to view security related incidents, this tool can also be used for querying other Azure logs and categories in [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/log-query-overview).

 ![](../graphics/laview.png)

-This workshop won't get much deeper than this for KQL querying of logs, but there are many resources in the references above if you want more practice later.
+This workshop won't go deep into KQL querying of logs, but there are many resources in the references above if you want more practice later.

 **Step 7 - Analyze audit logs and monitor security with the Log Analytics SQL Security dashboard**